msv-lab/angelix/README.md

 Each output id corresponds to a list of values, since an expression can be evaluated multiple times during the test execution.

-## Known problems ##
+## Known issues ##

-If you use multiarch, there can be a linking problem: https://stackoverflow.com/questions/6329887/compiling-problems-cannot-find-crt1-o
+* If you use multiarch, there can be a linking [problem](https://stackoverflow.com/questions/6329887/compiling-problems-cannot-find-crt1-o) when compiling with `llvm-gcc`

 ## Contributors ##